Skip to content

 • On the second week of our trip to Benidorm we rent a car for a few days.

-• One day, we drive North up the coast to check out some quieter beaches.
+• One day, we decide to drive North up the coast with the intention of checking out some quieter beaches.

-• We pull off the motorway at Dénia and drive through the town on the way to find the beach.
+• We skip Altea, Moraira, Benissa, Javea, etc, and instead pull off the motorway at Dénia and drive through the rather long and not very picturesque road into the town on the way to find the beach.

-• At the Las Marinas road, we drive up to around the Las Brisas area, park, and hang out for the afternoon.
+• We drive up to the Las Brisas area of Las Marinas, park, and hang out for the afternoon.

 • It’s lovely, quiet, just a few people milling around; nothing like heaving Benidorm where a man chased me up the road requesting repeatedly I go to his house to take a shower with him, and a 14-year-old boy grabbed my boob in the street one night.